Spy-B/R.A.P.K-Project/README.md

-This will be a GODOT Engine Framework, it must be fully customizable so that the games that will be made using this framework will look totally different from each other.
+This is a GODOT Engine Framework, it must be fully customizable so that the games that will be made using this framework will look totally different from each other.
 ********
 # Installation
 * Download the framework source and then put the main folder wherever you want